Moe anthropomorphism: Others

 "Mecha musume" (メカ娘, Mecha girls) are anthropomorphic personifications of military hardware, such as guns, tanks, ships, aircraft or even missiles, taking the form of mechas, i.e. directly wearing the armament as robot elements, one of the earliest example being the Gundam "MS girl" (MS少女, MS shōjo).
-Popular subjects of this kind of anthropomorphism notably include World War II military vehicles, such as the World Witches franchise for aircraft and tanks, or the Kantai Collection and Azur Lane franchises for "ship girls" (艦娘, Kanmusu, abreviation of Kantai Musume).
+Popular subjects of this kind of anthropomorphism notably include World War II military vehicles, such as the World Witches franchise for aircraft and tanks, or the Kantai Collection and Azur Lane franchises for "ship girls" (艦娘, Kanmusu, abbreviation of Kantai Musume).